misupova/navigation-vr-release/group_2.md

 ### 3. Install the experimental application to your headset

 Follow this link: <https://sidequestvr.com/app/4192/vr-navigation-experiment-variant-2>
 Then press the button "INSTALL TO HEADSET" in the top right corner.
 It should automatically take you to the SideQuest app.
+If you are not redirected automatically, you can search for "VR Navigation Experiment - variant 2" directly in the SideQuest application.
 The app will begin downloading and then installing — you can check the progress in the downloads tab on the app's toolbar.

 Once the install is finished, the progress bar will read "Success".
-Additionally, you will see a "Task finished" pop-up at the bottom of your screen.
+Additionally, you will see an "All tasks completed!" pop-up at the bottom of your screen.

 ### 4. Launch the application on your headset and participate in the experiment!